pac-ac/osakaOS/README.md

 <h2>How to get audio using PulseAudio</h2>

-If you're using a linux host and use pulseaudio like me then if you want to hear (some) of the beeps then add this line
-<code>load-module module-native-protocol-unix auth-anonymous=1 socket=/tmp/pulse-socket</code>
+If you're using a linux host and use pulseaudio like me, add this line <code>load-module module-native-protocol-unix auth-anonymous=1 socket=/tmp/pulse-socket</code>
 to <code>/etc/pulse/default.pa</code>.
 Then restart pulseaudio and the settings in the makefile should work. <a href="https://stackoverflow.com/questions/59988019/emulator-pulseaudio-access-denied">(original post here)</a>